Efficient Full Higher-Order Unification: A New Decidable Fragment

 The binding for \textsf{Projection} is $\varrho = \{F \mapsto \lambda \overline{x}_k. \, x_i \, (G_1 \, \overline{x}_k) \ldots (G_j \, \overline{x}_k)\}$, and reduces the problem to $\{s_i \, (G_1 \, \overline{s}_k) \ldots (G_j \, \overline{s}_k) \unif a \, \overline{t}_l\}$.
 Since the right-hand side is ground, any unifier $\sigma$ produced by PT must map all of the variables $G_1, \ldots, G_j$.
 By induction hypothesis, $\sigma G_i$ is ground.
 Therefore, $\sigma\varrho$ must map $F$ to a ground term. \qedhere \end{description} \end{proof}

-\begin{lem} \looseness=-1 If $s$ and $t$ are solid, $s$ is linear and shares no free variables with $t$, PT terminates for the preunification problem $\{ s \unif t \}$, and all remaining flex-flex constraints are solid. \end{lem} \begin{proof} This lemma is a modification of Lemma 5.2.1 and Theorem 5.2.6 from Prehofer's PhD thesis \cite{cp-unifphd-95}.
+\begin{lem} \looseness=-1 If $s$ and $t$ are solid, $s$ is linear and shares no free variables with $t$, then PT terminates for the preunification problem $\{ s \unif t \}$, and all remaining flex-flex constraints are solid. \end{lem} \begin{proof} This lemma is a modification of Lemma 5.2.1 and Theorem 5.2.6 from Prehofer's PhD thesis~\cite{cp-unifphd-95}.
 Correspondingly, the following proof closely follows the proofs for these two lemmas.
 We also adopt the notion of an \emph{isolated} variable from Prehofer's thesis: a variable is isolated in a multiset $E$ of constraints if it appears exactly once in $E$.

-First, similarly to the proof of previous lemma we conclude each transition maintains the condition that the terms remain solid.
+\looseness=-1 First, similarly to the proof of previous lemma we conclude each transition maintains the condition that the terms remain solid.
 Second, we have to show that variables on left-hand sides remain isolated.
 For \textsf{Imitation} and \textsf{Projection} rules, the preservation of this invariant is obvious.
 Later, we also show that \textsf{Solution} preserves it.
 Third, since $s$ and $t$ share no variables, and $s$ is linear, no rule can introduce a variable from the right-hand side to the left-hand side.

 To prove termination of PT, we devise a measure that decreases with each application of a PT transition.
-The measure lexicographically compares the following properties: \begin{description} \item[A] number of occurrences of constant symbols and bound variables that are not below free variables on left-hand sides \item[B] number of free variables on right-hand sides \item[C] multiset of the sizes of right-hand sides \end{description}
+The measure lexicographically compares the following properties: \begin{enumerate}[{\bf A:}] \item number of occurrences of constant symbols and bound variables on left-hand sides that are not below free variables \item number of free variables on right-hand sides \item multiset of the sizes of right-hand sides \end{enumerate}

-We show that each transition either trivially terminates or reduces the measure: \begin{description} \item[Deletion] A does not increase and at least one of A or B reduces. \item[Decomposition] A reduces. \item[Failure] Trivial. \item[Solution] This rule applies in two cases:
+We show that each transition either trivially terminates or reduces the measure: \begin{description}[leftmargin=3mm] \item[Deletion] A does not increase and at least one of A or B reduces. \item[Decomposition] A reduces. \item[Failure] Trivial. \item[Solution] This rule applies in two cases: